IBM/build-deploy-cloud-native-application-using-cp4a/Readme.md

 Eclipse Codewind provides the ability to create application projects from these `Application Stacks` that your company has built, enabling developers to focus on their code and not infrastructure and Kubernetes.
 These include IBM Cloud starters, OpenShift Do (odo), and Appsody templates.
 Today, there are templates for: IBM Cloud Starters, odo, Eclipse MicroProfile/Java EE, Springboot, Node.js, Node.js with Express, Node.js with Loopback.
 Application deployments to Kubernetes occur via pipelines when developers commit their local code to the correct Git repos Kabanero is managing via webhooks.

-In this code pattern we will build a simple Java application using Codewind on eclipse.
-We will deploy the Java application to IBM Cloud Pak for Applications using Tekton pipelines.
-The application has a simple interface which accepts name or lat/lon of a location and provides basic weather details of the location using a weather API.
+After completeing this code pattern, you will understand how to:
+* build a simple Java application using Codewind on Eclipse
+* use Tekton pipelines to deploy the Java application on OpenShift using CP4A At the end, you will perform ....The application has a simple interface which accepts name or lat/lon of a location and provides basic weather details of the location using a weather API.

 Follow the below instructions to build and deploy the weather app to IBM Cloud Pak for Applications using Accelerator for Teams.